The Philippines Summer Capital

 CJH, the former rest and recreation haven for the United States Armed Forces, traces its beginnings in 1900 when the 48th US Infantry set foot in Baguio and established an unnamed camp in what is now the site of CJH.
 In 1903, then US President Theodore Roosevelt officially designated this 535 acres camp as a military reservation, which they named after John Milton Hay, the incumbent US Secretary of States during that time.

-From R&R for American soldiers stationed in the Philippines after the Spanish-American war, to a Japanese concentration camp and Army post during the occupation, to a bombed-out ruins after WWII and back to a beautiful and scenic mountain resort, CJH’s history followed a colorful path for more than 98 years.
+From R&R for American soldiers stationed in the Philippines after the Spanish-American War to a Japanese concentration camp and Army post during the occupation to bombed-out ruins after WWII and back to a beautiful and scenic mountain resort, CJH’s history followed a colorful path for more than 98 years.

-Similar to the Manor, the 289 units CJH Suites offers the modern convenience of a world-class hotel.
-Amenities include a music lounge with a piano bar, fine dining restaurants, fitness center, novelty shops and more.
+Similar to the Manor Hotel, the 289 units CJH Suites offers the modern convenience of a world-class hotel.
+Amenities include a music lounge with a piano bar, fine dining restaurants, fitness center, novelty shops, and more.
 The Luxury Hotel with 200 units offers the same.